Jodie Byram

 Jodie Byram is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
 She represents the district of Agassiz as a member of the Manitoba Progressive Conservative Party.

 Prior to being elected, she was the constituency assistant for Eileen Clarke.

 On October 24, 2023, she was appointed as the Shadow Minister for Labour and Immigration and as the Shadow Minister for The Workers Compensation Board.
+In 2025, she was appointed as the Shadow Minister for Families, Accessibility, and Gender Equality.

+She has advocated for several issues brought forward by the disability community including spearheading Progressive Conservative support for the Integrated Adult Services report that would transform the disability support system in Manitoba.
+Jodie has also advocated for a CT Scanner in the new hospital in Neepawa, which was funded by the Progressive Conservative government.